[Originally posted on my Italian blog in 2010, updated for 2026]

 Fun Fact:

-Back in 2010, I started filming the crowds too, just for fun… and now?
-My latest shots of the behind-the-scenes are wild: the crowds have grown so much as Manhattanhenge has gone viral over the years.
+Back in 2010, I started filming the crowds too, just for fun… and my latest shots of the behind-the-scenes are wild: the crowds have grown so much as Manhattanhenge has gone viral over the years.

 Click on the pic below to see the video I took from Park Avenue and 42nd Street – above Grand Central Terminal.